Accuratai/pod-ios/README.md

 There is some functionality added to increase the conversion rate (users giving their gdpr and location consent):
 * If the user does not give his consent, the user is asked for the consent again with a delay of at least 48 hours.
 The consent is asked 3 times at most.
 * Before showing the iOS pop-up which asks the in-app location permission (screen 2b), we explain why the user should give his permission (screen 2a).
-* It is explained to the user that iOS will request his always location permission in the near future, with an explanation why the user should give this permission (screen 2c)
+* It is explained to the user that iOS will request his always location permission (screen 2d), with an explanation why the user should give this permission (screen 2c)

 The texts shown in the popup-screens and the number of delays (default 3) can be changed through our backend.

 This entire flow can be implemented by adding this code in your `AppDelegate`: